strawberrymusicplayer/strawberry/README.md

 It has so far been tested to work on Linux, OpenBSD, macOS and Windows.

+**We do not provide releases for macOS, only exprimental builds, they may have issues.
+There currently isn't any macOS developers actively working on this project.**

 ### :heavy_exclamation_mark: Requirements

 To build Strawberry from source you need the following installed on your system with the additional development packages/headers: